 To Subscribe, visit 4Him.

-Activitiesforohiofamiliesteachingathome (Activities for families teaching at home) - Welcome to your board!Please take a minute to introduce your family.The events and activities listed here are not sponsored by anyone group or school.You should get school approval for the trip if you are E-schooling.
+Activities for families teaching at home (Activitiesforohiofamiliesteachingathome) - Welcome to your board!Please take a minute to introduce your family.The events and activities listed here are not sponsored by anyone group or school.You should get school approval for the trip if you are E-schooling.
 Here you can post activities you find that may be of interest to others, Post prayer requests.
 I will post trips, activities and parties.
 If there is some where your child wants to visit let me know just e-mail me I will do my very best to set it up.I am planning parties for Holidays, dinners, Clown school, bowling,swim lessons and others as I locate.
 Please feel free to post sites here that can help each other.
 I will try things in as many places as I can locate.
 Please invite your friends who teach and learn from home as well.Check the board often.
 God Bless, Sarah Wood

 To Subscribe, visit Aactivitiesforohiofamiliesteachingathome.

-Ashtabula-homeschool - Networking homeschoolers in and around Ashtabula county, Ohio and Erie county, Pa.
+Ashtabula County, Ohio and Erie County, Pennsylvania homeschoolers (Ashtabula-homeschool) - Networking homeschoolers in and around Ashtabula county, Ohio and Erie county, Pa.

 To subscribe, visit Ashtabula-homeschool.